chauvinSimon/reinforo_biblio/README.md

 - `Gemini Robotics` built on top of the `Gemini Robotics-ER model`
   - A Vision-Language-**Action** (`VLA`) model that outputs **low-level action chunks** (with multiple actions contained)
   - That connects strong embodied reasoning priors to **dexterous** **low-level control**
+  - Many infos missing:
+    - Are actions about **joint speed, joint position or cartesian** gripper pose?
+    - How are actions **encoded**?
+    - **How many actions** in a chunk?
+    - Is **padding included** to transfer to other embodiments? (one robot can have 7 DoF, another 6 DoF)

 Two **applications** of the `VL` model:
 - #1: **zero-shot** (via robot **code generation**)
-  - Gemini 2.0 is initially passed a system prompt, a description of the robot API, and the task instructions.
+  - Gemini 2.0 is initially passed a system prompt, a description of the **robot API**, and the task instructions.
   - Then Gemini 2.0 iteratively **takes in images** that show the current state of the scene, the **robot state**, and execution feedback ...
   - ... and **outputs code** that is **executed** in the environment to control the robot
 - #2: **few-shot** (via **in-context learning**).